What to Expect When Moving to Ireland

 - Go and spend some time in Ireland before making the move.
 Remember that holidaying in Ireland is very different than actually living here.
 If you are looking for work, then try to make contacts in your industry and see if there is work available.
 Also, take the time to find out more about the cost of living in your preferred area.

 - Ireland drive on the left hand side and love roundabouts.
 Make driving easier by purchasing a GPS with Irish maps.
 Note that depending on the length of your trip it may be cheaper to buy your own GPS, or Irish Maps SD card for your existing GPS, rather than hiring one from the car hire company.
+Alternatively, you can save money by using Google's free offline maps which you can use without roaming or wifi.

 - The cost of immigrating to Ireland is high.
 The costs you need to consider are visa fees, airfares, moving costs and the cost of setting up a new home.
 Don’t forget to include the rental deposit in your calculations as well as a month’s rent in advance.
 Be aware that bringing pets with you can be very expensive.